django-cms/django-cms/docs/extending_cms/api_references.rst

         Custom form class to be used to edit this plugin.

+    .. method:: get_plugin_urls(instance)

+        Returns URL patterns for which the plugin wants to register views for.
+        They are included under Django CMS admin (probably ``/admin/cms/page/``) and further under ``/plugin/<plugin name>/``.
+Useful if your plugin needs to asynchronously talk to the admin.

     .. attribute:: model

         Is the CMSPlugin model we created earlier.
 If you don't need a model